 The most basic units will start with a few limited functions and will continue to get more complex as you move towards the more advanced graphing calculators.
 These functions are beneficial when you are trying to work with quadratic, polynomials, and linear functions.

 You can also utilize a graphing calculator to determine the points of intersection, parabolas, cubic functions, graph lines, and a variety of other mathematical tasks.
-If you are working with precise numbers that involve a lot of digits and scientific notion, you can manipulate algebraic equations by using brackets and stored answers on the visual graphics screen of the calculator.
+If you are working with precise numbers that involve a lot of digits and scientific notation, you can manipulate algebraic equations by using brackets and stored answers on the visual graphics screen of the calculator.

 You will use scientific notation frequently in math, but it is also necessary when you are figuring mole calculations in chemistry and the force of gravity calculations in physics.
 Another excellent ability of a graphing calculator is you can use and edit a variety of offered programs.